60MilesPerHour/RetweetBot/README.md

 ## Copyright

-Retweet bot has been filed alongside Momentary Bot under the same copyright as they have the same codebase
+Retweet Bot has been filed alongside Momentary Bot under the same copyright as they have the same codebase

 Retweet Bot is copyrighted by the Twitter user @60MilesPerHour, Retweet Bot is copyrighted (c) under copyrighted.com